Necessary for all life.

 Essential for life in animals and necessary for full health of plants.

 Percentage Amount in the Human Body: 0.006%

 Iron is a common element in many minerals.
 The minerals goethite, hematite (ferric oxide), lepidocrocite, magnetite (iron oxide) and siderite (iron carbonate) are all mined for iron.
-The largest concentrations are in iron-rich sedimentary rocks, and such deposits are mined in Russia, Brazil, China, India, and Russia.
+The largest concentrations are in iron-rich sedimentary rocks, and such deposits are mined in Australia, Brazil, China, India, and Russia.
 Michigan and Minnesota produce the majority of iron ore in the U.S.